 In cases where a development is proposed on land which is known or suspected to be contaminated, the Council will require the developer to investigate and identify the nature of the contamination and to detail the remedial measures to be undertaken to treat or remove that contamination, as an integral part of any planning application.
-In this regard, developers will be required to carry out site investigation, risk assessment, remediation and monitoring of the development site as detailed in PAN33: Development of Contaminated Land.
+In this regard, developers will be required to carry out a Risk Assessment of the development site as detailed in PAN33: Development of Contaminated Land, Annex 1.
 Where site conditions are appropriate, consideration should be given to both radioactive and non-radioactive sources of contamination.

-Communities and Housing
+Communities and Housing LDP2 PROPOSED PLAN - Volume 1